azizaturrohma/java-multithread-programming/README.md

 The workspace contains two folders by default, where:

-- src: the folder to maintain sources
+- `src`: the folder to maintain sources
-- lib: the folder to maintain dependencies
+- `lib`: the folder to maintain dependencies

-Meanwhile, the compiled output files will be generated in the bin folder by default.
+Meanwhile, the compiled output files will be generated in the `bin` folder by default.